oracle-samples/oci-data-science-ai-samples/jobs/README.md

 - `byoc` - Bring Your Own Container guide and sample
 - `cli` - Oracle OCI CLI client samples of how to create and run jobs
+- `custom_metrics` - emit custom metrics from your Job Run and query metric values on your local machine
 - `flask_job_monitoring` - a simple application to monitor multiple Job Run logs on your local or compute machine
 - `java` - Java client code implementing utilizing the Oracle Cloud Jobs Java OCI SDK
 - `python` - OCI SDK API sample, as well as actual Job simple samples written in Python